theodorosploumis/drupal-best-practices/README.md

 - Avoid theming with elements except from the basic ones (p, h1 etc).
 Use CSS classes instead.
 - If you need to use a CSS framework try to pick up only the required parts of the framework and not the whole framework.
 - Always comment @mixins, @function.
 - Always split large scss files if they contain too many lines.
 Split them by usage (eg the variables related to color, the variables related to typography etc).
+For Drupal especially, we can group scss files by entity (eg "block/\*", "node/\*", "taxonomy/\*" etc).
 - Useful plugins to use for theme development are [autoprefixer](https://autoprefixer.github.io), [breakpoint-sass](http://breakpoint-sass.com), [ModularScale](https://www.modularscale.com), [browsersync](https://browsersync.io), [sass sourcemaps](http://thesassway.com/intermediate/using-source-maps-with-sass).

 ---